What a Tree Preservation order is

 This is a legal requirement.
 The purpose of this is to give us an opportunity to consider whether a Tree Preservation Order should be made in respect of the tree.

-To find out whether a tree is within a Conservation Area, go to our Conservation areas page.
+Find out whether a tree is within a Conservation Area.